-Malingering often occurs in the work environment.
-It also occurs when there are legal disputes that involve money and medical issues.
+Malingering is most common in the school or work environment.
+It tends to occurs when there are legal disputes that involve money and medical issues.

 Since it is not a true illness, there is no real treatment for malingering.
 When malingering is suspected, the doctor may: